 A Tradition of Winning

-At the International Science and Engineering Fair, eight Plano ISD projects brought home numerous awards in cash, scholarships and travel opportunities.
-Participating in these competitions encourages students to pursue science related careers and realize their dreams.
+At the International Science and Engineering Fair, five out of ten Plano ISD projects brought home numerous awards in cash, scholarships and travel opportunities, including THREE first place finishes - Meryl Zhang (Clark High School) in Mathematics, Shirya Bhat (Plano East Senior High School) in Microbiology, and Alanna Polyak (Plano West Senior High School) in Translational Medical Science.
+Participating in these competitions encourages students to pursue science-related careers and realize their dreams.

-Students begin by entering the Plano District Science Fair.
-They then move to the Dallas Regional Fair where the senior students (grades 9 – 12) compete for a spot at the International Science and Engineering Fair.
-Currently, more than 1600 high school students representing over 70 countries, regions and territories attend the International Science Fair.
+Currently, more than 1800 high school students representing over 70 countries, regions and territories attend the International Science Fair.
 Top young researchers compete for over $4 million in awards.
-Over the years, 167 projects from Plano have qualified and competed at the Intel ISEF capturing over 190 awards and scholarships.
+Over the years, 208 projects from Plano have qualified and competed at the Regeneron ISEF capturing over 200 awards and scholarships:

 First in Category awards were earned by Stefan Block (1999), Kathy Li (2000 and 2001), Ryan Alexander (2009), Amy Chyao (2010), Ria Chhabra (2014), Nicky Wojtania (2016), Tiasha Joardar (2016), Nicky Wojtania (2017), Burzin Balsara and Malav Shah (2018), Kevin Meng (2019), Ishaan Javali and Shrey Joshi (2021), Parisa Viziri (2021), and Shriya Bhat (2022 and 2023), Meryl Zhang (2023), and Alanna Polyak (2023).
 In 2010, Amy Chyao was the recipient of the Best in Fair top award at ISEF for her work in cancer research, specifically her work in targeted drug delivery.